razshare/frizzante/README.md

 # Get started

-Frizzante is an opinionated web server framework that uses Svelte to render web pages.
+Frizzante is an opinionated web server framework written in Go that uses Svelte to render web pages.

 Make sure you have [Go](https://go.dev/doc/install), [build-essential](https://askubuntu.com/questions/398489/how-to-install-build-essential) and